 Deck layouts, review of facilities, activities, amenities

-Jewel Of The Seas deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Royal Caribbean deckplan pdf (printable version).
+Jewel Of The Seas deck plan review at CruiseMapper provides newest cruise deck plans (2021-2022-2023 valid floor layouts of the vessel) extracted from the officially issued by Royal Caribbean deckplan pdf (printable version).

 Each of the Jewel Of The Seas cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Jewel Of The Seas staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Jewel of the Seas cruise ship deck plan has a total of 1055 staterooms for 2112 passengers (max capacity is 2502 guests), served by 860 crew/staff.
-The ship has 12 passenger accessible decks, 12 lounges and bars, 2 swimming pools, 3 jacuzzies, 9 elevators.
+Jewel of the Seas cruise ship deck plan shows a total of 1072 staterooms for 2144 passengers (max capacity is 2573) served by 860 crew-staff.
+The boat has 13 decks (12 passenger-accessible, 8 with cabins), 12 lounges and bars, 2 swimming pools, 3 outdoor Jacuzzis (whirlpool hot tubs), 9 elevators.

-Jewel Of The Seas deck plan changes 2016 refurbishment review
+Jewel OTS deck plan changes 2016 refurbishment review

-The list of deck plan changes after the 2016 drydock refurbishment (March 21 – April 6) includes:
+The list of deckplan changes after ship's 2016 drydock refurbishment (March 21 through April 6) included:

-- New passenger accommodations were added – one 2-Bedroom Family Suite (category TS) plus a total of 24 oceanview and balcony cabins (on decks 2, 4, 9, 10 and 11).
+- New passenger accommodations were added – one 2-Bedroom Family Suite (category TS) plus a total of 24 oceanview and balcony cabins (on decks 2, 4, 9, 10, 11).